VincentZalzal/check_lastpass_pw/README.md

 save it next to the python script.

 **Note**: the first row of the CSV file is assumed to contain the column names.
-It should contain either 'password' or 'Password'.
+It should contain either 'password', 'Password', or 'login_password'.

 **Note**: the script assumes the CSV file is encoded in utf-8.